Yo yo yo ladies and gentlemen,

 gimme an on: “ON”

 Damn right, it spells party so turn up the volume, grab a partner and bust a move…. … … yeah… … … … …

 All right, enough.
 Time to focus on German and our word today is

 schon (pron.: shohn… kind of)

-Schon is one of the most frequently used words in German in both written and spoken German.
-I am sure, no matter in which top 100 list you look you will find schon there.
+Schon is one of the most frequently used words in both written and spoken German.
+I am sure no matter in which top 100 list you look you will find schon there.

-Both words, schon and schön, go back to the Indo European root *skeue which meant something like to pay attention or to perceive.
+Both words, schon and schön, go back to the Indo-European root *skeue which meant something like to pay attention or to perceive.
 And this is in fact also the root of the English word to show.
-And there is even a closer relatives of schon in English: a scone (read more here) which is a piece of bakery.
+And there is even a closer relative of schon in English: a scone (read more here) which is a highly prized bakery delicacy.

 schon – already and beyond